deblnia/speedyscholar/README.md

 This is a place for me to put notes on the things I read.

-Heavily inspiried and borrowed from Ayman Nadeem's [project by the same name](https://github.com/aymannadeem/speedyscholar).
+Heavily inspired and borrowed from Ayman Nadeem's [project by the same name](https://github.com/aymannadeem/speedyscholar).